-Note 5: Alan Moar was appointed to the post of Interim Director, Development and Environment Services on the 2 November 2011 following Brian Thomson's retirement.
+Note 3: Alan Moar was appointed to the post of Interim Director, Development and Environment Services on the 2 November 2011 following Brian Thomson's retirement.
 Alan was in this post until the 31 May 2012.
 Full year equivalent £84,225.
+Alan was made redundant on 1 November 2013 and due to his age was entitled to pension benefits.

-Note 6: David Sawkins was appointed to the post of Interim Director of Marine Services with effect from 28 March 2011 until 30 June 2012.
+Note 4: David Sawkins was appointed to the post of Interim Director of Marine Services with effect from 28 March 2011 until 30 June 2012.
 Full year equivalent £63,960.